onnela-lab/abc-uncertain-networks/dolphin_inferences/finished_dolphin_data/README.txt

-ABC and posterior predictive data.
+ABC and posterior predictive data for dolphin dataset.